Ascentis funding information and advice for FE and skills providers

 • Guaranteed job interview

 Skills Bootcamps target industry sectors with significant skills shortages as priorities and provide access to almost 400 free courses through Free Courses for Jobs.
 They are suitable for employed, recently unemployed, self-employed or returning to work adults aged 19 and over.
 Currently, free level 3 courses of up to 16 weeks are available in engineering, construction, computing, science, HGV driving, health and social care.
+Providers offering these courses earn 40% of total course fee after the participant has attended 15 GLH, 30% when the participant has a job interview and 30 % when the participant funds a job or moves to a more senior role with the same employer.

 Watch Our Client Videos